akshitt/Audio-Processing/README.md

 ## Week-3
 - Completed remaining 6 weeks of the [course](https://www.coursera.org/learn/audio-signal-processing) on Audio Signal Processing.
 [Here](./Coursera-ASP/README.md) are the notes and implementation.

-## Week 4-Now
-- Performed speaker recognition using feature-extraction on the readings taken by the medical device
-- Performed Speech Emotion Recognition using feature extraction
-- Applied for a VISA and got issued 221(g) for the same 🤡🤡
-- I don't even play Valo these days, I definitely want to